 A ‘real-world’ example of this would be the person in Ajax who called the scammers to come out and change nine (9) locks at her house.
 Normally, this would have probably cost less than $400.00.

 For the scammers, this is serious business.
 Their goal is to charge unsuspecting and vulnerable people up to 1,000% more than the service should actually cost and falling victim to them can be absolutely devastating.

-Of course at that point you would openly object to their inflated pricing and they will then threaten to call the police or crowd your personal space in order to persuade you to just pay them.
+Of course, you would openly object to their inflated pricing at that point, and they will then threaten to call the police or crowd your personal space to persuade you to pay them.
 They may begin to negotiate at that point and offer you a reduced fee as long as you pay them in cash.

-In the event that you decide to just pay them and plan to call and complain later, they will either just ignore your call or eventually answer and deny that they sent anyone out to see you in the first place.
+If you decide to pay them and plan to call and complain later, they will either ignore your call or eventually answer and deny that they sent anyone out to see you in the first place.